Ghana Facts for Kids

 Ghana's beautiful coastline

-The largest cities are Accra with 3.4 million people, Kumasi with 2.6 million and Sekondi-Takoradi with one million inhabitants.
+The largest cities are Accra with almost four million people, Kumasi with 2.6 million and Sekondi-Takoradi with one million inhabitants.

 About half of the people belong to the Akan ethnic group and the most spoken local languages are Asante, Ewe and Fante.
 English is, however, the official language of Ghana.